Sweden braces for fresh Koran burning

 Russian president Vladimir Putin has personally stoked the Muslim outcry.

-And Swedish prime minister Ulf Kristersson described the situation as "dangerous" on Tuesday, amid fear of revenge attacks by Islamist extremists inside Sweden and abroad.
+And Swedish prime minister Ulf Kristersson described the situation as "dangerous" on Tuesday, amid fear of revenge attacks by Islamist extremists inside Sweden or abroad.

-Monday's burning outside parliament took place "without serious disturbances" in the city, Stockholm police told EUobserver, even though the vast majority of Swedish imams say such events should be banned.
+Monday's burning next to parliament took place "without serious disturbances" in the city, Stockholm police told EUobserver, even though the vast majority of Swedish imams say such events should be banned.

 But previous media activity shows how even a beach incident could go viral globally — and there's no legal way to stop other Swedish copycats from burning any number of Korans in future.

-There were "well over one million" media and social media posts about the Turkish-embassy Koran burning, mostly by Turkish, English, and Arabic language sources, according to the Swedish Institute (SI), a government body which monitors the country's image abroad.
+There were "well over one million" media and social media posts about the Turkish-embassy event, mostly by Turkish, English, and Arabic language sources, according to the Swedish Institute (SI), a government body which monitors the country's image abroad.

-The same figures were seen after the Stockholm-mosque incident, when Arabic sources were the most active.
+The same intensity was seen after the Stockholm-mosque incident, when Arabic sources were the most active.

 Most of the anti-Swedish content was "geo-located" in Turkey, Saudi Arabia, Morocco, Iraq, India, Pakistan, and Indonesia, the SI said.